andrew-quintana/prompt_sop/rca_self_consistency.md

 ### Step 5: Decide & Act (Only if Safe)

 > Only act if:
-> - There’s strong evidence for a specific cause
+> - There's strong evidence for a specific cause
 > - The proposed change is non-destructive
 > - No safer paths remain untested